tigerfarm/arduino/Altair101/development/README.md

   ++ Status light: clock function or emulator control.
   ++ HLDA : 8080 processor go into a hold state because of other hardware.

+  + Test: opcode rlc (similar to rrc), which is used in the Pong program.
+  + Test: status HLDA on while reading or writing.
+  + Test: After reading, do a reset which displays address 0 and its data byte.

   ----------
   SD card program read and write,
   + Read(download) and write(uplaod) switches need to be connected to Mega pins.